Human resources and benefits managers have never been more put to the test than they have during this past year.

 But this doesn’t mean that the importance of retirement savings and other long-term benefits should be diminished.
 Far from it.
 The security of knowing long-term retirement savings is in place can help add to employees’ overall financial well-being, especially during tumultuous times.
 Through effective communication and education programs, HR professionals can help employees balance short-term and long-term financial needs and goals.

-It’s essential in times like these to try to help employees feel –and be–secure.
-These strategies may help you and your company continue to improve financial well-being during these tumultuous times and during calmer days down the road.
+It’s essential in times like these to try to help employees feel — and be — secure.
+These strategies may help you and your company continue to improve financial well-being during both calm and more tumultuous times.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.